SOSP: Efficiently Capturing Global Correlations by Second-Order Structured Pruning: Results

 \section{Results}

 To evaluate our methods, we train and prune VGGs \citep{simonyan2014very}, ResNets \citep{he2016deep}, PlainNet \citep{he2016deep}, and DenseNets \citep{huang2017densely} on the Cifar10/100 \citep{krizhevsky2009learning} and ImageNet \citep{deng2009imagenet} datasets.
 Stochastic gradient descent with an initial learning rate of 0.1, a momentum of 0.9 and weight decay of $10^{-4}$ is used to train these networks.
 For ResNet-32/56 and VGG-Net on Cifar10/100, we use a batch size of 128, train for 200 epochs and reduce the learning rate by a factor of 10 after 120 and 160 epochs.
 For DenseNet-40 on Cifar10/100, we train for 300 epochs and reduce the learning rate after 150 and 225 epochs.
 To fine-tune the network after pruning, we exactly repeat this learning rate schedule.
 For ResNets on ImageNet, we use a batch size of 256, train for 128 epochs and use a cosine learning rate decay.
 For all networks, we prune feature maps (i.e.\ channels) from all layers except the last fully-connected layer; for ResNets, we also exclude the downsampling-path from pruning.
 We approximate the Hessians by a subsample of size $N'=1000$ (see Sec.\ \ref{sec:SOSP-I}).
 We report the best or average final test accuracy over 3 trials if not noted otherwise.
-The experiments were run on an internal cluster with Nvidia Tesla V100 GPUs.